Why does your business need a blog in 2022?

 Do you need help?

-If you need help thinking of content ideas, or structuring content for your site, reach out: email@example.com I'd be happy to help you come up with a content strategy for your website.
+If you need help thinking of content ideas, or structuring content for your site, reach out: firstname.lastname@example.org I'd be happy to help you come up with a content strategy for your website.
+As well as I'd be happy to talk with you more about why I believe your business needs a blog in 2022.